owickstrom/wickstrom.tech/src/posts/2026-05-13-catching-typos-website-browser-testing.md

 ```

 Being able to use NPM packages in specifications has turned out to be more
 useful than I expected.
-I'm also using a small utility package for [top-level
+In addition to `nspell`, I'm using
+[tlds](https://www.npmjs.com/package/tlds){spellcheck=false} to identify URLs.
+Bombadil is built for property-based testing of web applications, but with a
+specification language and package ecosystem at hand, its uses might be broader
+than what it was built for.

-domain names](https://www.npmjs.com/package/tlds).
-If you're interested in
-setting up something like this on your own, you'll find the sources in [my
+If you're interested in setting up something like this on your own, you'll find
-Bombadil
+the sources in [my Bombadil
 playground](https://github.com/owickstrom/bombadil-playground/tree/master/wickstrom.tech).

 *Disclosure: I'm the original author and lead for the Bombadil project at Antithesis.*